 Vertical hot air ovens are seldom used.
 Because of poor air circulation, they heat unevenly, causing temperature differentials within the oven.
 This can result in uneven shapes.

-For a complete review of equipment available to thermoform skylights, see our tech brief on Thermoforming.
+For a complete review of equipment available to thermoform skylights, see our manual on Thermoforming.

 To heat acrylic quickly, assure the sheet absorbs the wave length of the radiant heat source.
 Optimum wave length for absorption of infrared waves is 3.2-3.6 microns for ACRYLITE® premium.
 This requires emission temperatures of 1000-1200°F. If emitter frequency is outside this range, the sheet is transparent to much of the infrared radiant energy.
 Only surface conduction heats it.

-These comments add to statements made in the Thermoforming tech brief.
+These comments add to statements made in the Thermoforming manual.

 - Set the oven temperature at about 295°F.